Generic selectors

 The tower sits on the banks of the Tagus River and is separated from the mainland by a single bridge.
 Visitors can climb the spiral staircase to the top of the tower and take in the beautiful views of the city and the river.
 One of the most interesting interior features is the King’s Chamber located on the second floor.

 Today the tower reminds the Portuguese of their Golden Age, and it’s among the most popular attractions in Portugal.
 Belém Tower is easily reached from other parts of Lisbon and is one of the many places to visit in Lisbon with kids.
 There is a large green space in front of the tower where you can sit and relax with ice cream on a hot summer’s day.
-A stop at Belem is highly recommended on any trip to Lisbon.
+A stop at Belem is highly recommended and you can do so on this guided tour of Belem.
 It is undoubtedly one of the best places to visit in Lisbon.

 2. Jerónimos Monastery